Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Case Study: Peterson's Algorithm

 which coincides with the ownership-style assumption \(\mathsf{OwnFlag}_i\) in the two-thread setting.
 For \code{victim}, \(i\) relies only on the weak fact that the environment changes it \emph{only} at \(\mathsf{SetVictim}_j\), captured by the frame condition introduced above.

-\paragraph{Compatibility.} The classic rely/guarantee compatibility check ``\(G_j\) implies \(R_i\)'' becomes a simple entailment between step predicates.
-For example, \(\mathsf{G}_j^{\code{flag}}\) entails \(\mathsf{R}_i^{\code{flag}}\) because if \(j\) never writes \code{flag[i]} on its own steps, then \code{flag[i]} is preserved on all non-\(i\) steps.
-This is exactly the sort of modular interference argument that our stability operator \(\mathsf{Stable}_A(\cdot)\) is designed to encapsulate.

-In a more detailed development one would also record frame conditions describing which variables may change on each step; we keep the presentation lightweight.
+\paragraph{Compatibility.} The classic rely/guarantee compatibility check ``\(\mathsf{G}_j \models \mathsf{R}_i\)'' becomes a simple entailment between step predicates.
+For instance, \(\mathsf{G}_j^{\code{flag}}\) entails \(\mathsf{R}_i^{\code{flag}}\): if \(j\) never writes \code{flag[i]} on its own steps and \(i\) and \(j\) are the only threads, then \code{flag[i]} is preserved on all non-\(i\) steps.
+This is exactly the kind of modular interference argument that our stability operator \(\mathsf{Stable}_A(\cdot)\) is designed to encapsulate; a more detailed development would additionally record explicit frame conditions for the remaining shared variables.